About Us

 READ BIO

-Susan brings extensive accounting experience – and other wide-ranging skills and interests – to her role as WEEMA’s Director of Finance and Operations.
+Susan brings extensive accounting experience – and other wide-ranging skills and interests – to her role as WEEMA’s Managing Director.
 After working for a decade as an accountant, she spent 18 years as a firefighter in Groton, MA, including five years as a Captain.
 In 2012, she adopted two boys from Ethiopia and a third son in 2016.
 Her visits to Ethiopia opened her eyes to the lack of economic opportunities for women, and it prompted her to open a shop that specializes in products made by women from Ethiopia and dozens of other countries.
 Her interest in Ethiopia deepened further after meeting WEEMA’s founder.
 “It was a total alignment of my passions – working with women, working in Ethiopia, and community development work,” Susan says of her decision to join WEEMA in 2019.

 IMG_8384.JPG